lecrapal/Cairn-FoundryVTT/README.md

 ### FoundryVTT v10 compatible

 * Generate Character Macro compatible v10
-* Item sheet compatible v10
-* Actor sheet compatible v10
+* Items & Actors sheet compatible v10

 ### Generate Character Macro rebuild

-* No need to import compendiums to use Generate Character Macro, it takes data from compendiums
+* No need to import compendiums to use Generate Character Macro, it uses directly the compendiums
-* Use the same random tables as SRD
+* Use the same random tables as SRD to create a character

 ### Actor Sheet Features

 * Items ordered by equipped/not equipped and alphabetical order
 * Default HP set to 6 (not 10)
+* NPC Sheet shows Armor

 ### Containers